József Takács: Club career

 Born in Budapest on 30 June 1904, Takács began his footballing career as a goalkeeper, only making his debut as a striker due to an injury to a teammate.
 He joined the ranks of Vasas in 1917, aged 13, making his debut with the first team on 10 April 1921, in a league fixture against MTK, scoring in a 1–2 loss.
 In total, he scored 90 goals in 118 league matches with Vasas until 1927, when he joined Ferencvárosi, which signed him because he had been the league top scorer in the 1925–26 season with 29 goals.

 In his first two seasons with Ferencváros, Takács was once again the league's top scorer with 31 and 42 goals, respectively, helping his side win the national league in 1927–28 and 1931–32, claiming the latter title with 22 wins out of 22.
 On 25 May 1933, he scored 4 goals in the final of the 1932–33 Magyar Kupa to help his side to a 11–1 victory over Újpest.
 During his seven-year stint at Ferencváros, he scored five goals or more in a single match on eleven occasions, which is a club record (five goals on eight occasions, six twice, and seven once), and netted 30 goals in only 18 Magyar Kupa matches, another club record.
 During his spell in Ferencvaros he netted a total of 254 goals among which 209 championship goals.

-After leaving Ferencváros in 1934, he played one season at both Soroksár (1935–36) and Szürketaxi (1936–37), before joining Taxisok Budapest, with whom he played for three years and scored 87 goals in 119 official games, from 1937 until 1940, when he returned to Vasas, now in the second division.
-His tally 360 top division goals is the fourth highest in Hungarian championship.
+After leaving Ferencváros in 1934, he played one season at Soroksár (1935–36) – in between two spells at Szürketaxi, with whom he played for five seasons and scored 87 goals in 119 official games.
+Then, in 1940, he returned to Vasas, now in the second division.
+His tally, 360 top division goals, is the fourth highest in Hungarian championship.

 After retiring in 1942, Takács became a trainer, taking over Zuglói SE during the 1945–46 season, and working with several lower division teams.
 The IFFHS ranked him 19th among the most successful top-flight goal scorers.